rundeck/docs/docs/administration/security/sso.md

 ::: enterprise
 :::

-Rundeck Single SignOn is available in both Rundeck Enterprise and Rundeck Cloud.
+Rundeck Single SignOn is available in both Process Automation and Runbook Automation.
 This feature allows for streamlined and centralized access management of Rundeck users.

 There are 3 supported SSO solutions available: